OfekCoh/Chess-Time-Alert/README.md

 As a chess enthusiast, I've lost many games because I didn't pay attention to the clock and ran out of time.
 This frustration led me to develop a solution: a Chrome extension for chess.com that checks your remaining time and alerts you when you have 10 seconds left.
 The extension plays a sound of your choice and darkens the page, highlighting the board to help you focus until the game ends, after which it returns the page to normal.

+## Note: Personalization and Customization

+The usage of this extension is highly personalized and based on individual preferences.
+The provided features serve as a shell code to enhance your experience on chess.com by alerting you when your remaining time is low and helping you focus during critical moments.
+Users are encouraged to tailor the extension further to suit their specific needs.
+For instance, additional alerts can be programmed for different time intervals, or different sounds can be selected to signify various game scenarios (such as being ahead in time or in a time-scramble situation).
+Feel free to modify and expand the functionality to best fit your playing style and strategic preferences.

 ## Features

 - **Time Alert**: Plays a sound when there are 10 seconds left on your clock.